 RuSentiment is a new high-quality dataset for sentiment analysis in Russian, enriched with active learning.
 We also present a lightweight annotation scheme for social media that ensures high speed and consistency, and can be applied to other languages (Russian and English versions released).

-We apply deep learning to the problem of normalization of medical records, i.e. mapping of clinical terms in medical notes to standardized medical vocabularies.
+This project addresses the problem of normalization of medical records, i.e. mapping of clinical terms in medical notes to standardized medical vocabularies.

 TwitterHawk is an open-source natural language processing system for Twitter sentiment analysis.
 This system was developed for the SemEval-2015 Task 10: Sentiment Analysis in Twitter.

-The PI of Text Machine Lab was involved in the development of CPA (Corpus Pattern Analysis), a technique for mapping meaning onto words in text that is based on the Theory of Norms and Exploitations.
+We were involved in the development of CPA (Corpus Pattern Analysis), a technique for mapping meaning onto words in text that is based on the Theory of Norms and Exploitations.
 In CPA, meanings are associated with prototypical sentence contexts, which makes it a promising approach for automatic word sense disambiguation.